tensorflow/tfjs/tfjs-converter/README.md

 into the browser and run inference through [TensorFlow.js](https://js.tensorflow.org).

-__Note__: _Session bundle and Frozen model formats have been deprecated in TensorFlow.js 1.0.
+__Note__: _Session bundle format have been deprecated in TensorFlow.js 1.0.
 Please use the TensorFlow.js 0.15.x backend to convert these formats, available in
 `tfjs-converter` [0.8.6](https://pypi.org/project/tensorflowjs/0.8.6/)._

 A 2-step process to import your model: